laurenyew/WeatherApp/README.md

 # WeatherApp
-Android App that pulls weather data from Weather Services using zipcode user input
+Android App that pulls weather data from Weather Services using zip code user input

 ## Goals:
 - Create a list based application that allows the user to fetch weather information from a weather services API of your choice.